polkafoundry/polkadocs/docs/feature/README.md

 Current blockchains require users to use private keys directly to sign every transaction.
 This repetition task increases the risk of leaking private keys, which, once happens, will lead to catastrophic consequences.
 As a result, blockchain apps often request their users to perform many inconvenient steps that drastically damage UX.

-Instead, a signing token can be used in place of the private key solely for signing transactions.
+With Icetea blockchain, a signing token can be used in place of the private key for signing transactions.
 Each signing token has an expiry time and a limited set of permissions (e.g. can only sign transactions whose values are within predefined limits).
 Thus, leaking signing tokens yield much less serious consequences compared to that of private keys.
-By using Signing Token, blockchain apps can later introduce handy features such as "remember me on this device" and even increase session timeout (no need to re-login after a while of inactivity).
+By using Signing Token, blockchain apps can later introduce handy features such as "remember me on this device" as well as increase session timeout (no need to re-login after a while of inactivity).

 ### Account Classification

 On current blockchains, all accounts are bank accounts (that is, they store cryptocurrency).
 Bank accounts require a high level of security.
 Even if an account is not designed to store cryptocurrency, the same over-strict security policy applies, which is too inconvenient to users.

 Icetea distinguishes between bank accounts and regular accounts.
 Regular accounts cannot receive and store cryptocurrency while bank accounts still function as they have always been.
 This is a meaningful piece of information for apps to balance the trade-off between security and convenience.
-For example, apps can include a "don't ask again" checkbox to reduce the number of future permissions or password prompts.
+For example, apps can include a "don't ask again" checkbox to reduce the number of future permission comfirmations and password prompts.

 ### External Payer

 A user has to stake or pay some amount of cryptocurrency (often called gas or fees) on available blockchains for each transaction he/she makes.
-Therefore, to try out an application, they will have to go to some unfamiliar and insecure exchanges to buy some cryptocurrency first.
-This has already made onboarding an unpleasant experience right from the beginning.
+Therefore, to try out an application, they will have to go to some unfamiliar and risky exchanges to buy some cryptocurrency first.
+This makes onboarding an nasty experience right from the beginning.

 Although some apps try to mitigate this by utilizing a central payer, still, doing this ruins the benefit of blockchain.
 To overcome this hassle, Icetea allows an application to pay transaction fees for its users in a decentralized manner.
-As a result, Onboarding becomes seamless since apps now can employ much more flexible monetization strategies, such as free, freemium, pay-to-unlock, and in-dapp-purchase models.
+As a result, onboarding becomes seamless since apps now can employ much more flexible monetization strategies, such as free, freemium, pay-to-unlock, and in-dapp-purchase models.

 ## Biz-ready features
 ### 1-click Token Issuing

-Issuing a token is a lengthy and complicated process, especially when it involves customized business rules as well as the current firm’s technology infrastructure.
+Issuing a token is a lengthy and complicated process, especially when it involves customized business rules.
 This raises the cost of entry to the point that intimidates most small enterprises.

 Icetea has built-in support for common token types and rules, which turns the cumbersome process of token issuing and distribution into a simple task.
-To issue a token, all users required to do is simply fill out a form, no complex step, no legality concern.
+To issue a token, all that users need to do is simply fill out a form, no complex step, no token auditing concern.
 Plus, a small number of token issuing fees are applied to prevent spamming issues.

 ### Reusable Biz Templates